 Leather will conform to the contours of your body no matter the configuration and will likely be the last camera strap you will ever have to buy if you take care of it properly.

-Leather straps come in a multitude of colors and styles and usually contains a decent amount of padding for added comfort.
+Leather straps come in a multitude of colors and styles and usually contain a decent amount of padding for added comfort.
 The only downside to these straps is that they are some of the most expensive you can buy.
 They also retain heat, so if you are shooting on a hot day expect to sweat.

 - Extremely durable